Oticon Zeal is a fairly new device on the market designed for mild hearing losses. It is tiny, discreet and on the face of it, quite impressive.

 The depth of support erodes.

-That is not a direction I am prepared to move in.
+That is not a direction we are prepared to move in.

 So Where Does That Leave Zeal?